Pancakes without Milk (of any kind)

 I actually wanted to post these milk-free pancakes just in time for Valentine’s Day, but it turns out that Pancake Day is in a few days!

 Something I find really interesting is that in some countries, they eat jam-filled (or custard/Nutella/whatever-filled) donuts instead of pancakes for Pancake Day.
-In Germany, the word Pfannkuchen is a direct translation to pan cake.
-But they’re what we would call filled donuts!
+In Germany, the word Pfannkuchen is a direct translation to pan cake (at least in Berlin!).
+But they’re what we would call filled donuts.

-First known as Alita Dolcia or ‘another sweet’ in Latin was originally made by the Romans in the 1st century CE from milk, flour, egg and spices.
+First known as Alita Dolcia or ‘another sweet’ in Latin, pancakes were originally made by the Romans in the 1st century CE from milk, flour, egg and spices.
 It was sold hot on the corners of the squares and slathered in honey.

 During the Middle Ages, Pancake Day became a traditional fest the day before Ash Wednesday as a way of getting rid of rich foods before the days of Lent known for a time of fasting and giving up sweet foods.